Economic Growth, Cycles and Policy

 • to bypass restrictions in traditional financial systems (example: capital controls, anti-money laundering (AML) or combating the financing of terrorism (CFT) safeguards)

-Still, there are several core risks: reserve quality, redemption/run dynaimcs, governance and integrity, AML issues and bank disintermediation.
+Still, there are several core risks: reserve quality, redemption/run dynamics, governance and integrity, AML issues and bank disintermediation.

-Note that a stablecoin-dominated system would be a distinc monetary architecture from today's one, with privately issued settlmenet assets potentially operating outside the traditional two-tier system.
+Note that a stablecoin-dominated system would be a distinct monetary architecture from today's one, with privately issued settlement assets potentially operating outside the traditional two-tier system.

-An alternative is CDBC + tokenized deposits that is mainly a modernization of existing forms of money within the current architecture.
+An alternative is CBDC (Central Bank Digital Currency) + tokenized deposits that is mainly a modernization of existing forms of money within the current architecture.

 cbdc